Michael Gilbert: Legacy, honours, critical acclaim

-In 1980, Gilbert was made a CBE.
+In 1980, Gilbert was appointed a Commander of the Order of the British Empire (CBE).
 Writing honours include a Diamond Dagger from the Crime Writers' Association for lifetime achievement in 1994, and being named a "grandmaster" by the Mystery Writers of America in 1988.

 One of Gilbert's earliest works, Smallbone Deceased (1950), was included in crime-writer H. R. F. Keating's list, Crime & Mystery: The 100 Best Books.
 In Gilbert's New York Times obituary, his American publisher, Kent Carroll of Carroll & Graf, was quoted as saying: "He was always so utterly urbane and civilized.
 He wrote about a sordid world from the perspective of a gentleman.
 There was something comforting as well as exciting about that.

 British mystery writer and critic Julian Symons referred to Gilbert as a writer who chose not to offer "personal feelings about the world and society" but to write "what will amuse his audience, and if an idea or a subject seems disturbing it is put aside".
 Symons went on to state, "Yet there remains an impression that he is not quite content to be appreciated just as an entertainer, but that some restraint (legal caution, perhaps) checks him from writing in a way that fully expresses his personality".

 Personal life and death

 Gilbert married Roberta Mary Marsden in 1947; together the couple had two sons and five daughters.
-One daughter, Harriett, born in 1948, became a novelist and broadcaster for BBC World Service.
+One daughter, Harriett, born in 1948, became a novelist and broadcaster for the BBC World Service.

 Gilbert died at the age of 93 on 8 February 2006 at his home in Luddesdown, Gravesend, Kent.
 He was survived by Roberta, his wife of nearly sixty years, and all of their children.